An Introduction to Geometric Topology: Fundamental domains

 \subsection{Coxeter graphs}

-If a Coxeter polyhedron $P$ has a reasonable number of facets (for instance, if $P$ is a simplex), then one can study many of its properties by looking at its \emph{Coxeter graph}, which is constructed as follows: draw one node for each facet of $P$, and for every pair of facets intersecting with dihedral angle $\frac \pi a$, connect the corresponding nodes with an edge labeled with $a$.
-One also uses thickened or dashed edges to denote non-incident faces that do or do not intersect at some ideal vertex, respectively (these case are excluded for simplexes).
+If a Coxeter polyhedron $P$ has a reasonable number of facets (for instance, if $P$ is a simplex), then one can study many of its properties by looking at its \emph{Coxeter graph}, which is constructed as follows: draw one node for each facet of $P$, and for every pair of facets intersecting with dihedral angle $\frac \pi a$ connect the corresponding nodes with an edge labeled with $a$.
+One also uses thickened or dashed edges to denote non-incident faces that do or do not intersect at some ideal vertex, respectively (these cases cannot occur on simplexes).
 Given the abundance of right angles, one usually omit the edges with label 2.

 \begin{ex} Let $P$ be a regular polytope or tessellation with Schl\"afli symbol $\{a,b, \ldots, z\}$.
 By quotienting $P$ via all its isometries we get a Coxeter simplex, called its \emph{characteristic simplex}, whose Coxeter graph is \end{ex}